euricocatumbela/tasks-api/README.md

-# Awesome Project Build with TypeORM
+# Task API project Build with TypeORM

 Steps to run this project: